 - A stairway leads from the village of Kilpisjärvi, Finland, to the top of mount Saana (altitude 1029 m).
 It is the longest stairway in Finland

-- Just about any very tall skyscraper will have these; as convenient and nigh-mandatory as elevators are for climbing these buildings, they still require stairs in case of the elevators being unavailable (due to emergency or malfunction).
+- Any very tall skyscraper will have these. as convenient and nigh-mandatory as elevators are for climbing these buildings, they still require stairs in case of the elevators being unavailable (due to emergency or malfunction).